 In 2009, Open Society Foundation and Mama Cash organised a meeting of the Donor Collaboration to Advance the Human Rights of Sex Workers (see full report here), in collaboration with AIDS Fonds and HIVOS (the Netherlands), American Jewish World Service and Global Fund for Women (USA) and Oak Foundation (Switzerland).
 The meeting’s aim was to define those areas in the field of sex workers’ rights where donor attention is needed and to come up with a clear strategy for donor collaboration.

 In preparation of a follow-up meeting in 2010, a mapping of trends and strategies in sex workers rights funding among donors was carried out, as well as a research into the options for effective donor collaboration in the field.
-In a number of follow-up meetings and conversations, the concept of the Red Umbrella Fund started to take shape.
+In a number of follow-up meetings and conversations, the concept of Red Umbrella Fund started to take shape.

 In 2011, an interim International Steering Committee was created to set up the governance and administrative structures and select a host organisation.
-After a careful selection process, Mama Cash was selected as the host organisation of the Red Umbrella Fund.
+After a careful selection process, Mama Cash was selected as the host organisation of Red Umbrella Fund.

-In April 2012, The Red Umbrella Fund was officially launched as a new innovative global grant-making mechanism for, and by, sex workers.
+In April 2012, Red Umbrella Fund was officially launched as a new innovative global grant-making mechanism for, and by, sex workers.

-To read more about the creation of the Red Umbrella Fund, read our detailed report here.
+To read more about the creation of Red Umbrella Fund, read our detailed report here.
 It combines information from interviews with a few key people that were involved in the setting up of the Fund.